aberba/elementaryOS-devbook/chapter_03.md

             main.vala
 ```

 As you can see, the `demo-app` directory being the project root has a sub-directory, `src`, which contains a single file named `main.vala`.
 Inside the `src` directory is where all Vala source files will be placed.
 This is the most basic structure project could have.
 We will add more directories to the project root as we expand our basic application.
-The `main.vala` file will contain the initial code of the application which will server as entry point.
+The `main.vala` file will contain the initial code of the application which will serve as entry point.

-Now that we have the project structure set-up, it is time to install the _development libraries_ as provided in the official elementary OS [Getting Stated Tutorial](https://elementary.io/docs/code/getting-started#development-libraries).

-You can install the development libraries in your terminal using `sudo apt build-dep granite-demo`.
+Now that we have the project structure setup, it is time to install the development libraries as provided in the official elementary OS [Getting Started Tutorial](https://elementary.io/docs/code/getting-started#development-libraries).
+You can install the development libraries in your terminal using `sudo apt-get build-dep granite-demo`.
 As indicated in [Chapter One](chapter_01.md), there a several development tools available for development.
 I will be working on elementary OS 0.4 Loki, using Scratch (the default text editor) and Terminal —  all are pre-installed.

 ## Diving into Vala and GTK+

 ### A basic GTK+ demo
-Now that we have the basic required setup, it is time to write some Vala and GTK+ code.
+Finally, it is time to write some Vala and GTK+ code.
 Open the `demo-app` project in Scratch, and write the following basic vala code in `main.vala` <sup>*</sup>.

 ```vala
 int main (string[] args) {